Historythe protected area of Anjajavy

 A natural eden to protect

-The northwestern Malagasy dry deciduous forests that surrounds Anjajavy are home several diverse and endemic species of fauna and flora.
+The northwestern Malagasy dry deciduous forests that surrounds Anjajavy are home to several diverse and endemic species of fauna and flora.

 Anjajavy peninsula features among the few places in the world that offer such authentic, intimate, and safe contact with nature.